Diabetes insipidus is caused by problems with a chemical called vasopressin (AVP), which is also known as antidiuretic hormone (ADH).

 Long-term lithium use can damage the cells of the kidneys so they no longer respond to AVP.

-Just over half of all people on long-term lithium therapy develop some degree of nephrogenic diabetes insipidus.
+Up to 2 in 5 people on long-term lithium therapy develop some degree of nephrogenic diabetes insipidus.

 Stopping lithium treatment often restores normal kidney function, although in many cases the damage to the kidneys is permanent.

 Because of these risks, it's recommended that you have kidney function tests every 3 months if you're taking lithium.

 Other causes of acquired nephrogenic diabetes insipidus include:

 - hypercalcaemia – a condition where there's too much calcium in the blood (high calcium levels can damage the kidneys)

 - hypokalemia – a condition where there's not enough potassium in the blood (all the cells in the body, including kidney cells, require potassium to function properly)